 at the International Conference on Quality of Life in a Global World, November 14 – 15, 2003

-Cost of Living and Income Security in Hong Kong

-Dr. Wong Hung

-Lecturer

-Division of Social Studies

-City University of Hong Kong
+Abstract

+Owing to the mounting property prices and rental cost in the 1990s, both wealthy and poor people found the cost of living in Hong Kong has been increasing tremendously and rapidly.
+In addition to rising expenditure, many low-income households in Hong Kong were facing the problem of decreasing and fluctuating income.
+Among other factors, the deindustrialisation in the 1980s, the rising of structural unemployment since the mid-1990s and the outbreak of the Asian financial crisis in 1997 were the main socio-economical factors, which made significant adverse impacts on income security of the employees in Hong Kong.
+This paper will examine the changes of cost of living, income security and poverty situation of the poor households in Hong Kong in the 1990s.
+These changes have significant impacts on the quality of life of these poor households.
+The paper will explore the reasons behind such changes under the global context.

+‘These social changes can be compared to an hour-glass, where grains of sand represent households desperately falling to the bottom and money is like air accumulationg in the upper part.
+This income distribution not only looks like an hour-glass, but the metaphor also describes an economic mechanism…in the case of the hour-glass society ‘the poor live off what trickles down from the expenditure of the rich’

+(Lipietz, 1998: 182)

 Introduction

+Lipietz captures the recent social changes in France as an ‘hour-glass society’, which can be used to describe the current widening gap between the poor and the rich and the economic mechanism in Hong Kong.
 Owing to the mounting property prices and rental cost in the 1990s, both wealthy and poor people found the cost of living in Hong Kong has been increasing tremendously and rapidly.
 In addition to rising expenditure, many low-income households in Hong Kong were facing the problem of decreasing and fluctuating income.
 Among other factors, the deindustrialisation in the 1980s, the rising of structural unemployment since the mid-1990s and the outbreak of the Asian financial crisis in 1997 were the main socio-economical factors, which made significant adverse impacts on income security of the employees in Hong Kong.
-This paper will examine the changes of cost of living and income security in Hong Kong in the 1990s and explore the reasons behind such changes.
+This paper will examine the changes of cost of living and income security and the poverty situation of the poor households in Hong Kong in the 1990s and explore the reasons behind such changes.

 Rising Cost of Living in the 1990s